 I really like Dubai, it's a fascinating place and extremely safe, but you need to remember you're in a foreign country and you need to respect their laws and customs.

-Just keep yourselves "nice" and as long as you're not Tommy Lee and Pamela Anderson, you'll have a great holiday. over 7 years ago
+Just keep yourselves "nice" and as long as you're not Tommy Lee and Pamela Anderson, you'll have a great holiday. almost 8 years ago

 Leilani, something to add to my answer: